Genevieve appears in the Dragon Age: The Calling novel.

 The operation was a harsh one, but the Wardens progressed quickly.
 Maric remembered the path well, the team could march double-time, and they could sense the darkspawn ahead to dodge battles.

 Then their luck inevitably ran out.
 The Wardens but narrowly won a pitched battle against a horde of darkspawns.

 Retreating from reinforcements, they ended up in a strange magmatic cavern.
 To their utter surprise, they were attacked therein by a dragon.

 The team once again demonstrated its might by slaying the creature.
 It was Genevieve who struck the final blow, ramming her sword into the badly wounded dragon’s maw and not letting go.
 But Julien was killed during this battle.

 Soldiering on, the team found the Ortan thaig.
 They also picked up Bregan’s trail.

-Increasingly reckless as she could sense her brother’s presence, Genevieve force-marched her party right into the den of a desire demon.
+Increasingly reckless as she could sense her brother’s presence, Genevieve accidentally force-marched her party right into the den of a desire demon.
 It had been trapped among the dead Dwarves for millennia.

 However, Maric resisted the demon.
 He then rescued each party member from the dreams and nightmares the creature had trapped them in.
-All but one – Nicolas preferred to remain in a dream where he was reunited with his lover Julien.
+All but one – Nicolas chose to remain in a dream where he was reunited with his lover Julien.
 He saw this as preferable to returning to reality.